mriphysics/multiSliceAlignedSENSE/README.md

 ###### ./
 contains the scripts for running the experiments included in Figures 4 and 3 of the manuscript, respectively: *multiSliceAlignedSENSE_Exp[1-2].m*.

-###### ./data
-location to place the datasets used for simulations, respectively for Figures 3 and 4: *yT[1-2]Comp.mat*.
-Data generated when running the scripts is also stored in this folder.

 ###### ./lib
 contains a package used to save the resulting reconstructions as nifti files: *NIfTI_20140122*.